Dave Bradley – Recording Secretary, Strategic Planning, By-Laws Review

-Sara Cath – Treasurer and Co-Box Office Adminstrator
+Sara Cath – Treasurer, Box Office Adminstrator

 Mike Lewis – President

-Matt Mills – Technical Director
+Matt Mills – Technical Director, Website manager

 Matt is a web designer by day and sound designer by night.
 He has worked in many different technical theatre roles (even on stage once!) for over 55 productions in the past 10 years, after being bitten by the theatre bug.
 The 51st Old Time Music Hall was his first show with the Players and one of the first shows he worked on after leaving his Columbia, South Carolina theatre community behind.
 He enjoyed it enough to stick around for 12 more BP productions and is still counting.
 He was elected to the Board in 2018 and currently serves as Technical Director.
 Matt continues to serve on the Board, and contributes his technical expertise to BP’s operations and productions.

-Missi co-produced, co-directed and appeared in BP’s online production of Let’s All Go to the Music Hall in 2021, as well as BP’s Online Pandemic Holiday Spectacular in 2020.
-Missi performed in Music Hall in the 1990s, then after raising her family returned to BP to appear in Fawlty Towers, Something’s Afoot, two more recent Music Halls, and four pantomimes.
-Missi was active in Hexagon for many years, performing, writing, serving on its Board for three years (two years as program chairman and one as secretary) and receiving its President’s Award.
+Missi has served on the Board since 2021.
+She co-produced, co-directed and appeared in BP’s Let’s All Go to the Music Hall online production in 2021, as well as BP’s Online Pandemic Holiday Spectacular in 2020.
+Missi performed in Music Hall in the 1990s, then returned to BP to appear in Fawlty Towers, Something’s Afoot, two more recent Music Halls, and five pantomimes.
+Missi was active in Hexagon for many years, performing, writing, serving on its Board for three years and receiving its President’s Award.
 In her professional life, Missi has been a public affairs consultant, speech writer, political communications director, media trainer, content editor and media strategist.